CandyVas/Candy-Vasquez-Portfolio-Lab/docs/Labs/L05/index.md

 To start this design, initially we should choose the width and base of the flexure.
 Since i am a visual learner,i decided to go into solidworks first and foremost to decide the lengths id be dealing with.
 I wanted something proportional

-  +  Base: b = .5 in
+  +  Base: b = 10 mm

-  +  Width: h = .3 in
+  +  thickness: t = 2 mm

-Solve  the length of the flexure using the beam equation for cantilever beam with a concentrated load at the free end.
+We are meant to solve for thr length of the flexure using the beam equation for cantilever beam with a concentrated load at the free end.

-since the desugn requirements requires supports, i decided to go with a ball and joint, because i imagined making another style would be difficult to built with support.

-since they are asking for the stress to be lower than the safety factor, i ended up choosing a load of 5 lbf

 The equation appropriate for this was found in the lecture slides.
 Since a cantilever is fixed at one ejd, and the load is concentrated at the very end, i used the second equation in this graph.

 <img width="545" height="293" alt="Screenshot 2026-09-15 211140" src="https://github.com/user-attachments/assets/1e844484-1be6-4052-8d09-bf5e5480d4a3" />